BPA-CSIRO-Workshops/btp-orchestration-metagenomics/README.md

 Creating BTP Images
 ===================
-The following section outlines the steps for creating BTP images for the various platforms.
+The following section outlines the steps for creating BTP images for the NeCTAR Research Cloud and AWS, as well as stand-alone virtual machine images that can be used directly on VirtualBox and VMWare.

 VirtualBox and VMWare
 ---------------------